mucommander/mucommander/PLAN.md

 - (Optional) Taildrop receive: a "Tailscale inbox" panel shows files received via Taildrop (`tailscale file get`).
 - All Tailscale invocations go through the OS-mount-style `ProcessBuilder(List<String>)` path — no shell-injection risk.

-**Implementation discipline**:
+**Implementation discipline** (enforced in 10a; UI inherits from these SPIs in 10b):
 - All shell-outs use `ProcessBuilder(List<String>)`.
 No `Runtime.exec(String)`.
 No string concatenation of user input into command lines.
 (Same SAST gate from Phase 5.)
-- Failure modes (binary missing, daemon not running, mount denied) bubble up as user-visible dialogs, never silent.
+- Failure modes (binary missing, daemon not running, mount denied) bubble up as user-visible dialogs in 10b, never silent.
 - No bundled Tailscale client.
 The user installs Tailscale via their OS; we just detect and integrate.
 - No bundled `sshfs` / `mount.nfs4` / `mount.cifs`.
 Same posture.

+**10a exit criteria**: `./gradlew test` green for both new modules, SpotBugs clean (no new entries in the Phase-9 baseline), Activator registration smoke-tested on Linux and macOS at app startup.

-**Exit criteria**: app can mount an NFSv4 share on both Linux and macOS via the mount dialog and browse it; tailnet peer list populates from `tailscale status --json`; Taildrop send works in a manual smoke test.
+**10b exit criteria** (deferred): app can mount an NFSv4 share on both Linux and macOS via the mount dialog and browse it; tailnet peer list populates from `tailscale status --json`; Taildrop send works in a manual smoke test.

 ## 7. Compatibility with upstream